Public Documentation

 • coriolis: Parameters for the background rotation rate of the model.

-• rheology: The sea ice rheology model, default is ElastoViscoPlasticRheology(eltype(grid)).
+• rheology: The sea-ice rheology model.
+Default: ElastoViscoPlasticRheology(eltype(grid)).

-• free_drift: The free drift velocities used to limit sea ice momentum when the mass or the concentration are below a certain threshold.
-Default is nothing (indicating that the free drift velocities are zero).
+• free_drift: The free drift velocities used when nonzero sea ice mass or concentration are below the dynamical momentum thresholds.
+Default is nothing.

 source